 I have to say that people who insist on looking like this just don’t encourage interaction.

-I was attracted to this lovely young girl by … well her good looks … The flowers didn’t hurt either.
+I was attracted to this lovely young lady by … well her good looks … The flowers didn’t hurt either.
 As she was oblivious to me, I was able to move around to a better position to capture her without the white backdrop.
 Amazing how a couple of steps can improve a photo.

 Alaska Way Viaduct